Thinkwise/docs/docs/sf/guidelines_ui_design.md

 ---

 This document offers guidance for designing and modeling applications in the Thinkwise Software Factory.
 The focus is on the User Interface and User Experience (UI/UX) of the intended application.
 This section explains how concepts from the TSF can best be applied in end applications (Do's) and how they should not (Don’ts/Instead of).
 This document does not go into the various concepts and theories of graphic design in depth.
 However, this document will provide references to this so that the reader can learn more about the different backgrounds of the graphic design.
-It is assumed that the reader of this document is familiar with the concept of the TSF and knows the concepts described in this document.
+It is assumed that the reader of this document is familiar with the concept of the Thinkwise Platform and knows the concepts described in this document.

 ## Use of color